jeromeetienne/jsinside.com/src/documents/items/2014-04-06-19-10-how-to-create-your-first-project-with-express.html.md

 ```
+courseData	: true
 name        : how-to-create-your-first-project-with-express
 title       : How To Create Your First Project with Express.js
 date        : Tue Apr 15 2014 17:26:11 GMT+0200 (CEST)
 youtubeId   : 66JGGjfFhBw
 tags        : [node.js, express.js]
-courseData	: true
 ```

-This video explain how to install [express.js](http://expressjs.com/) with [node.js](http://nodejs.org).
+This video explains how to install [express.js](http://expressjs.com/) with [node.js](http://nodejs.org).
 You will learn how to generate your first project